mealypudding/Portfolio1/README.md

  background: radial-gradient(circle at 33% 100%, #fed373 4%, #f15245 30%, #d92e7f 62%, #9b36b7 85%, #515ecf)
  ```
  - To make a custom title icon I used [favicon](https://favicon.io/favicon-generator/)

- Media
+ - The Hero image was taken from [pexels](https://www.pexels.com)
- - Image in header was taken from [pexels](https://www.pexels.com)
+ - Gallery images were taken from [pexels](https://www.pexels.com)

- - Gallary images were taken from [pexels](https://www.pexels.com)
+ - Colors where chosen from [w3school palette](https://www.w3schools.com/colors/colors_palettes.asp)

- - colors where chosen from google pallete
+ - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)